justincasher/justincasher.github.io/articles/Euler-Characteristic-is-an-Index.md

     \chi(M) = \int_M e(TM)
 $$

 In particular, we will show that that the Euler characteristic is the index of a Dirac operator.
+Note that in what follows our vector bundles are not complex, nor do we show that this operator is indeed elliptic.
+In order to do so we would need to complexify the de Rham complex then compute our operator's symbol.

 ## 2. The de Rham Complex